lyfar/awa-docs/docs/features/profile-view-v0-2.md

 Next to the reactions card, users see quick actions: “Continue practice,” “Saved favourites,” and “Leave feedback.”
 Reaction-aware badges highlight when the system suggests grounding or energizing options based on recent selections.
 Notifications stay inline, and a new release banner appears when the What’s New deck has unseen cards.
 The layout still resists clutter—modules expand on demand while preserving the breathable spacing that defines the home experience.

+State names, colours, and copy mirror the [Reactions Taxonomy](/docs/wiki/reactions/) so the wheel, insights, and downstream nudges stay consistent with the rest of the product.

 ## Interaction
 1. User lands on Profile View; the app fetches reaction summaries from Practices Reactions Base and hydrates the reaction wheel plus streak badges.
 2. Reaction wheel displays dominant state (full-color arc) and up to two secondary states; tooltips explain what each state represents in localized language.